jameslnewell/redux-when/README.md

 # redux-when

-Delay dispatching an action until a condition is true.
+Redux middleware for delaying dispatch of an action until a condition is true.

+> If you're upgrading from `v0.1.0` make sure you read about the  [changes](./CHANGELOG.md) introduced in `v1.0.0`.

 ## Installation